 Dr. Yves Lamontagne, Ph.D, P. Eng

 Yves Lamontagne graduated in geological engineering from École Polytechnique de Montréal in 1967, then received a M.Sc. in 1970, and a Ph.D. in 1975, both from the University of Toronto.
 The research subjects during this period were magnetic interpretation, potential field processing, electromagnetic interpretation and modelling, and the first developments of a wide band survey system, UTEM.
 During and between study periods, he worked in geological and geophysical exploration for six mining and exploration companies, and did software development and data processing consulting.
 He carried out geophysical contract surveys and was involved in geophysical consulting from 1975 through 1979.
 In 1979 he founded Lamontagne Geophysics Ltd. - specializing in wideband electromagnetic instrumentation and related surveys, interpretation and software.
-His main research interests are in EM measuring techniques, noise reduction processing, wide band electromagnetic modelling and conductivity imaging techniques.
+Forty years on his main research interests are in EM measuring techniques, noise reduction processing, wide band electromagnetic modelling and conductivity imaging techniques.

 Bruce McMonnies, MMET, P. Geo